mohababsa/JdeRobot-ROS2/README.md

-# GSoC 2025 ROS Challenge Progress
+# GSoC 2025 ROS2 Challenge Progress

 ## Overview
 This README documents my progress on the GSoC 2025 ROS challenge as of April 6, 2025.
 The challenge consists of three parts: